Musings on science, history, philosophy and literature

 The project may have been the product of this sprawling hive mind, but one man saw both the essence and the implications of the bomb, in both science and politics, long before anyone else.
 Stepping off the curb at a traffic light across from the British Museum in London in 1933, Leo Szilard saw the true nature and the consequences of the chain reaction six years before reality breathed heft and energy into its abstract soul.
 In one sense though, this remarkable propensity for seeing into the future was business as usual for the Hungarian scientist.
 Born into a Europe that was rapidly crumbling in the face of onslaughts of fascism even as it was being elevated by revolutionary discoveries in science, Szilard grasped early in his youth both a world split apart by totalitarian regimes and the necessity of international cooperation engendered by the rapidly developing abilities of humankind to destroy itself with science.
 During his later years Szilard once told an audience, "Physics and politics were my two great interests".
 Throughout his life he would try to forge the essential partnership between the two which he thought was necessary to save the human species from annihilation.

-A few years ago, physicist and author William Lanouette brought out a new, revised edition of his definitive, sensitive and sparkling biography of Szilard.
+A few years ago, Bill Lanouette brought out a new, revised edition of his authoritative, sensitive and sparkling biography of Szilard.
 It is essential reading for those who want to understand the nature of science, both as an abstract flight into the deep secrets of nature and a practical tool that can be wielded for humanity's salvation and destruction.
 As I read the book and pondered Szilard's life I realized that the twentieth century Hungarian would have been right at home in the twenty-first.
 More than anything else, what makes Szilard remarkable is how prophetically his visions have played out since his death in 1962, all the way to the year 2014.
 But Szilard was also the quintessential example of a multifaceted individual.
 If you look at the essential events of the man's life you can see several Szilards, each of whom holds great relevance for the modern world.

 There's of course Leo Szilard the brilliant physicist.
 Where he came from precocious ability was commonplace.
 Szilard belonged to the crop of men known as the "Martians" - scientists whose intellectual powers were off scale - who played key roles in European and American science during the mid-twentieth century.
 On a strict scientific basis Szilard was perhaps not as accomplished as his fellow Martians John von Neumann and Eugene Wigner but that is probably because he found a higher calling in his life.
 However he certainly did not lack originality.
 As a graduate student in Berlin - where he hobnobbed with the likes of Einstein and von Laue - Szilard came up with a novel way to consolidate the two microscopic and macroscopic aspects of the science of heat, now called statistical mechanics and thermodynamics.
 He also wrote a paper connecting entropy and energy to information, predating Claude Shannon's seminal creation of information theory by three decades.
 In another prescient paper he set forth the principle of the cyclotron, a device which was to secure a Nobel Prize for its recognized inventor - physicist Ernest Lawrence - more than a decade later.